Sustainability Minor

 Satisfies: a BACR for natural science.

-This course introduces sustainability emphasizing ecosystems; environmental justice; and sustainable energy, food, water, and transportation systems.
-We will examine scientific processes in sustainability, introduce techniques for quantifying impacts, and learn to evaluate the scientific basis for sustainability claims.
+Introduces sustainability emphasizing ecosystems; environmental justice; and sustainable energy, food, water, and transportation systems.
+Examines scientific processes in sustainability, introduces techniques for quantifying impacts, and covers how to evaluate the scientific basis for sustainability claims.
+Companion course to SUST 100L.

 SUST 120.
 SUSTAINABILITY AS A COLLABORATIVE EXPERIENCE.
 1 Credit.